dakotalrubin/prog5/README.md

 Windmill, windmill for the land...

 ## Running the Project
-Click the github-pages link in the sidebar to see our project!
+Click the github-pages link in the sidebar to run the project!